Full 2014 Ford Fiesta Review

 In previous Edmunds performance testing, a manual-equipped Fiesta went from zero to 60 mph in 9.5 seconds, which is an average time for the class.
 The PowerShift-equipped model did the same sprint in 10.6 seconds, which is average among entries equipped with automatic transmissions.

 EPA-estimated fuel economy is 33 mpg combined (29 mpg city/39 mpg highway) with the six-speed automated manual transmission.
 When you opt for the SFE package, the numbers edge up to 34 mpg combined (30/41).
-The regular five-speed manual is the least efficient of the bunch with 31 mpg combined (27/38) with the five-speed manual.
+The regular five-speed manual is the least efficient of the bunch with 31 mpg combined (27/38).

-Newly available for 2014 is a turbocharged 1.0-liter three-cylinder engine, which is good for 123 hp and 148 lb-ft of torque.
-Mated only to a five-speed manual transmission initially, this engine is definitely tuned more for fuel economy than high performance.
-Ford projects that the three-cylinder will yield more than 40 mpg on the highway.
+Newly available for the 2014 Fiesta SE is a turbocharged (EcoBoost) 1.0-liter three-cylinder engine, which is good for 123 hp and 125 lb-ft of torque.
+Mated only to a five-speed manual transmission initially, this engine puts up strong fuel economy numbers to the tune of 37 mpg combined (32 city/45 highway) along with fairly peppy performance.

 The 2014 Ford Fiesta ST's turbocharged 1.6-liter four-cylinder pumps out 197 hp and an impressive 214 lb-ft of torque.
 A six-speed manual is the only transmission offered.
 At Edmunds' test track the Fiesta ST sprinted to 60 mph in 7.1 seconds, making it easily one of the quickest cars in its class.
 EPA estimates for the ST stand at 29 mpg combined (26 city/35 highway).